jsren/ostest/README.md

 An additional _selftest_ directory contains test files for testing the ostest library with itself.

+Profiles are sets of additional compiler flags designed to meet particular usage scenarios, such as barebones/OS or full user-mode applications.

 ### Preprocessor Flags ###
 The following preprocessor flags may be set when building the ostest library:
  * Define `OSTEST_NO_ALLOC` to prevent ostest from allocating memory